Avvo Rating Top Attorney

 Should you get to the stage of considering a coram nobis, your military defense lawyer should give you honest and straight advice about the chances of success and the complexity of the issues.

 Coram nobis petitions would be filed with the military courts of appeal.
 A habeas petition would be filed in federal district court.
+There may be the occasional case where a habeas should be filed in a military appellate court.
+This usually happens when the case is still in the military appeals process and there is a reason to seek immediate release.

 Client Reviews